b3hold23/Mind-Care/README.md

 ## Usage

-To use this website, create an account and then choose a habit to add to your profile.
-Then the website will generate a 3 week schedule to help you form that habit.
+To use this website, create an account and then choose one or more habits to add to your profile.
+Then the website will generate a three-week schedule to help you form that habit, help you keep track of your progress, and let you know when you've completed a three-week goal.

 ## Wireframe